 Launch in Style

-Don’t forget to grab your copy of the 3-page launch checklist (with extra tips)!
+Don’t forget to grab your copy of the 3-page launch checklist (with extra tips) below!
 Follow this list of things to do before you launch, and you’ll launch a spiffy blog with a clear focus and an excited audience.
 After your blog’s launch, be sure to take a day off to celebrate and rest.
 You’ve earned it!